astronautlevel2/StarUpdater/README.md

 This is a simple updater for Luma3DS.
 It uses LPP-3DS in order to work, and it is available as both a 3DSX and a CIA.

+NOTE: This is discontinued and will not work with Luma3DS 6.1.3 or newer for menuhax.
+It should still work for arm9loaderhax, but no promises.

 ## Usage

 Usage is simple: Either copy the 3DS folder onto the root of your SD and then use the Homebrew Launcher, or just install the CIA.